Live

 The Urgency

-Why Africa Needs This Institution Now
+Why Africa Needs APRN Now

 Africa is entering its most consequential energy decade.
 Billions in infrastructure capital are flowing — yet the continent risks repeating the colonial-era pattern of building assets without building the people to own, operate, and govern them.